dopecello/prisma-tut/notes.md

 - Block level modifiers are indicated by `@@` symbols at the bottom of a model usually with one line of separation.
     - Note that in the `Post` model, I used an `@@id([authorId, title])` block modifier
         - This makes a composite id combining these two fields; the combination of them being the "ID" of the post.
+- **Important**: If the intellisense isn't showing up in the script.ts folder, you can `Ctrl + Click` the Prisma method of whatever you are trying to use and load the TypeScript file in the background, usually in the `index.d.ts` file.
+If you go back to the file after that, all of the intellisense should come back.
+- the `select:{}` and `include:{}` objects are mututally exclusive and cannot be run on the same query.
+- to further debug Primsa stuff using logs you can write `const prisma = new PrismaClient({ log: ["query"] })`